jjmccollum/open-cbgm/README.md

 ![3 John 1:4/22–26, ambiguous readings dropped, split readings merged, defective readings trivial](https://github.com/jjmccollum/open-cbgm/blob/master/images/B25K1V4U22-26-local-stemma-drop-merge-def.png)

+In the sections that follow, we will assume that the genealogical cache has been populated using the `--drop-ambiguous` argument.

 ### Comparison of Witnesses

 The compare\_witnesses script is based on the "Comparison of Witnesses" module of the Genealogical Queries tool, but our implementation adds some flexibility.
 While the Genealogical Queries module only allows for the comparison of two witnesses at a time, compare\_witnesses can compare a given witness with any number of other specified witnesses.
 If our genealogical cache is stored in the database cache.db and we wanted to compare the witness with ID 5 with the witnesses with IDs 03, 35, 88, 453, 1611, and 1739, then we would enter the following command from the open-cbgm directory: